 - No buttons that clutter the screen

-With a myriad of uses (accounting, trading, project management, survey, and many more), the VBA Enterpad brings new levels of efficiency and practicality to every application.
+With myriad uses (accounting, trading, project management, medicine, and many more), the Enterpad VBA brings new levels of efficiency and practicality to every application.
 It can also help reduce repetitive stress injuries by reducing keyboard and mouse click movements.

 Installation is a Snap!